 Man allegedly steals gym shorts from McComb Walmart, Pulls gun on loss prevention officers

 MCCOMB, Miss.
-(WJTV) -- A man is in jail for allegedly pulling out a gun on Walmart loss prevention officers while he was attempting to still merchandise, police say.
+(WJTV) -- A man is in jail for allegedly pulling out a gun on Walmart loss prevention officers while he was attempting to steal merchandise, police say.

 According to McComb Police, 17-year-old Charles Connor Deschamps is facing an armed robbery charge.